 The Foundation is not a reporting entity because in the opinion of the directors there are unlikely to exist users of the financial statements who are unable to command the preparation of reports tailored so as to satisfy specifically all of their information needs.
-Accordingly, these special purpose financial statements have been prepared to satisfy the directors' reporting requirements under the Australian Charities and Not-for-profits Commission Act 2012.
+A ccordingly, these special purpose financial statements have been prepared to satisfy the directors reporting requirements under the Australian Charities and Not-for-profits Commission Act 2012 and the A ustralian Council for International Development (ACFID) Code of Conduct.